 - Manage the status of the area via Manage

-⚠️ Closing an area to will delete all existing bookings in that area.
+⚠️ Closing an area will delete all existing bookings in that area.
 This cannot be undone.
 Users cannot book a closed area until it is activated again.
 Read more details here: Closing a space

 - Download QR codes for the entire area